niluss/gear360stitcher/README.md

 It first stitches the equicircular to equirectangular.
 Then applies 2 masks to correct edge darkness.
 Lastly it applies the 360 metaata and corrects capture date.

+Limitation:
+There is no attempt to make brightness the same between front and rear images if hey exposed differently bu the camera.
+It does not align edge lines.

 Currently tested on a steamdeck.
 You should be able to run it in Android via termux (it can install ffmpeg, exiftool and python).
-You can change the encoder by manually editing it.
+Encoder is libx264 but you can edit the ffmpeg parameters if you want to use hardware acceleration.